Kingdom Animalia, Phylum Gnathifera

 Asplanchnopus are sack-like rotifers that eat other animals, using their jaws to seize and swallow them whole.
 The body is hollow and contractile, with a small foot on its underside.

-Greek polys, many, arthron, joint
+Greek polys, much or many, arthron, joint

 Polyarthra are set apart by blade-shaped appendages in four groups around the front, used in a rapid jumping motion.
 There is no foot but some carry attached eggs.